Doomlazer/KQ4SCI-AGI-Egg-Port/README.md

 <code>You wouldn't really want to visit your old cell, would you?</code>

-This patch allows you to OPEN DOOR from the hallway and enter an AGI version of the cell with slightly differnt text messages.
-It copies Rosella's brakedancing animations cel for cel from the AGI CGA graphics.
+This patch allows you to OPEN DOOR from the hallway and enter an AGI version of the cell with slightly differnt said spec messages from the AGI verison.
+It copies Rosella's brakedancing animations cel for cel from the CGA graphics.
 Though, don't expect 100% accuracy here.

 Beam me - coming soon